Lawrence VanDyke: Legal career

-VanDyke was in private practice at the law firm Gibson Dunn from 2005 to 2006, then served as a law clerk to judge Janice Rogers Brown of the U.S. Court of Appeals for the District of Columbia Circuit from 2006 to 2007.
+VanDyke was in private practice at the law firm Gibson Dunn from 2005 to 2006, then served as a law clerk to judge Janice Rogers Brown of the United States Court of Appeals for the District of Columbia Circuit from 2006 to 2007.
 He returned to Gibson Dunn from 2007 to 2012.
 While in private practice, VanDyke performed pro bono legal work for groups including the American Civil Liberties Union, the Free Market Foundation, and the Alliance Defending Freedom.
 In 2010, VanDyke filed an amicus brief in Christian Legal Society v.
 Martinez on behalf of Gays and Lesbians for Individual Liberty, in which he argued that a college student group had a First Amendment right to exclude from membership students whose sexual conduct violated the group's stated beliefs.

 From 2012 to 2013, VanDyke was an assistant to the Solicitor General of Texas.
 He was then appointed the Solicitor General of Montana but resigned in 2014, citing strain in the workplace.
-As Solicitor General of Montana, he submitted numerous amicus curiae briefs filed in other states.
+In that role, he submitted numerous amicus curiae briefs filed in other states.
 He recommended signing on to other states' challenges to state and federal gun laws, co-wrote a brief supporting an Arizona law prohibiting abortions after 20 weeks, and recommended that Montana file a brief in a New Mexico case involving a photographer who refused to photograph a lesbian commitment ceremony.

-VanDyke later ran unsuccessfully for the Montana Supreme Court.
+VanDyke unsuccessfully ran for a seat on the Montana Supreme Court in 2014, losing to incumbent Justice Mike Wheat.
 He became Solicitor General of Nevada under Attorney General Adam Laxalt in 2015, where he served until 2019 when he became a deputy Assistant Attorney General for the United States Department of Justice Environment and Natural Resources Division.

 Since graduating law school, VanDyke has been a member of the Federalist Society.